 A special moment you don’t want to let elapse?
 Take a picture and include it in your journal!
 Is that something on a piece of paper important to not leave out?
 Use your camera to capture it and add to your journal!
 Reading a Kindle book?
 Keep your reading notes right in the journal.

 Here’s an example: These beautiful pictures taken from a morning run were added to the day’s Exercise journal, right from an iPhone.

 Building habits takes time.
 One piece of widely shared advice is best expresssed in Jerry Seinfeld’s Don’t Break the Chain method.
 However, instead of tracking your habit chain on a printed annual calendar, use the habit journal.
 You can easily do so with Teamup as a simple digital alternative to help you not break the chain.

-Switch to the Year view or any period of interest, then filter by “I did it” on your Habit Journal to show the days you “did it,” as shown below:
+Switch to the Year view on a browser (or any period of interest), then filter by “I did it” on your Habit Journal to show the days you “did it,” as shown below:

-It’s satisfying to see your progress accumulate, and know you’re making consistent efforts on things that create a better life.
+It’s satisfying to see your progress in a big picture.
+Be proud of yourself for creating a better life.
 Happy habit building and journaling!